atticus-lv/aces-helper/README.md

 ### Custom Preset

-go to the addon preference and enable **preset mode**, then you can add preset with your selected node.
+Properties panel/ACES Helper and enable **preset mode**, then you can add preset with your selected node.

-then disable the **preset mode**,now you will get your own preset in the menu
+Disable the **preset mode**,now you will get your own preset in the menu